 instruction and practice, modest depths, etc.

-beacon transmitter design with greater than 90%
+improved class-E beacon transmitter design with greater

-these parts.
-Detailed information on the new
+quantities of these parts.
+Detailed information on

-by email to answer questions during construction.
+available by email to answer questions during

-| "DQ" PC BOARDS FOR THOSE LOCATED IN THE USA OR
+"DQ" PC BOARDS FOR

-CANADA I am selling the boards as
+THOSE LOCATED IN THE USA OR CANADA I am selling the boards as

 a service at my cost.
 For example, the cost of one

-3-part board in US dollars (receiver, preamp, class-E
+3-part board in US dollars (receiver, preamp, Class-E

-beacon with toroid and wire) is $26.50 plus $2.50 for
+beacon with toroid and wire) is $29.00 plus First Class

-I also have separate PC boards for the new class-E beacon (including the toroid and wire) at $8.50 each plus $2.15 postage(US) or $3.50 (Canada).
-Email me with any questions such as different quantities, combinations, or postage. ![]() Contact me first for
+I also have separate PC boards for the new Class-E beacon (including the toroid and wire) at $9.00 each plus First Class postage.
+Email me with any questions such as different quantities, combinations, and I will determine the actual postage cost.
+Contact me first for

-availability, then send a check made out to Brian Pease (for
+can also send a check made out to Brian Pease (for

 those in US), or for those in Canada a check

-the funds via PayPal, with instructions.
+a request for the funds via PayPal, with

 Brian Pease